chrisjalinsky/vagrant-ansible-openldap-lab/README.md

 Lab Environment for openLDAP Servers and Client Testing
 =======================================================

 This is an lab environment for testing openLDAP features Ubuntu 14.04 LTS.
-2 Hosts are initially defined in the Vagrantfile, but can be adjusted to expand.
-The goal is to build this to use SSL features for ldap, i.e, ldaps:// but this is currently not working.
-Basic authentication is working.
+3 Hosts are initially defined in the Vagrantfile, but can be adjusted to expand.
+The goal is to build this to use replication features for ldap.
+Basic authentication is supported, with the goal of adding secure later.

 Additional goals include extracting all configuration into the Ansible playbook to work on any set of hosts defined in inventory.
 The playbook vars will need to be updated when changing hosts.
 It is not dynamically updated by the inventory file yet.